freegs4e/freegs4e/README.md

 Installing
 ----------

-__NB__ If you need freegsfast for FreeGSNKE, do not follow the steps below: please follow the instructions in the FreeGSNKE readme instead.

-1. Create a new conda or virtual environment.
+1. Create a new virtual environment.
-2. Install the dependencies with `pip install -r requirements.txt` or `conda install --file requirements.txt`.
-3. Download this repository and install locally using `pip`.
-   `pip install -e .`
+2. Download this repository and install locally using `pip install -e .`

 Documentation
 -------------